Automation as a Service

 Note: From the perspective of operations, most clients prefer to split the automation platform into two instances: one for services related to production use, and one for internal purposes.
 This will result in isolated deployments and distinct operational procedures.

 As the number of users and use cases increase, the need for capacity and infrastructure resources increases as well.
 It is therefore critical that the automation platform be designed from the ground up for horizontal scalability.

-In step’s case, the workload is split in the form of keywords whose executions are then distributed across an agent grid at runtime, providing near-unlimited capacity (assuming that platform admins add enough physical resources to support new agents).
+In the case of Step, the workload is split in the form of keywords, the executions of which are then distributed across an agent grid at runtime, providing near-unlimited capacity (assuming that platform admins add enough physical resources to support new agents).

-Many of our clients have chosen to use step directly in our cloud, thus avoiding operational headaches such as installation, upgrades and housekeeping.
-In order to quickly understand how much a SaaS cluster costs, feel free to check out our (online price calculator)[https://step.exense.ch/pricing/#pills-cloud] which will give you precise numbers based on the most common use cases of the platform.
+Many of our clients have chosen to use Step directly in our cloud, thus avoiding operational headaches such as installation, upgrades, and housekeeping.
+For more information on SaaS cluster costs, see https://step.exense.ch/pricing/ which provides precise numbers based on the most common use cases of the platform.

 As has been demonstrated, automation as a service is a functional, efficient, and cost-effective solution to the redundancy inherent in large-scale software development; the scalability, ease of use, saved time, and reduced cost of automation all combine to be the most effective way of handling large scale browser testing.
 These are all core tenants of Step and are the reason that our platform is the primary load-testing service currently available.